 Emoxypine Succinate is used as an Anxiolytic and is similar to pyridoxine which is Vitamin B6.
-Studies show that Emoxypine is effective in normalizing the sleep-wake-cycle and promoting enhanched cognitive function with low side-effects.
+Studies show that Emoxypine is effective in normalizing the sleep-wake cycle and promoting enhanced cognitive function with low side effects.

 Here's what we will be covering today:

 - What are the benefits and side effects?

 - What other Reddit users are saying about Emoxypine

 So without further ado, let's just jump straight into it.

 Emoxypine is an Anxiolytic when used as the succinate salt.